sakan811/honkai-star-rail-character-stats-analysis/README.md

 ## Overview

-Eidolons in Honkai: Star Rail can significantly boost a character's combat performance, but they require substantial investment in terms of Star Rail Special Passes or Jade.
-This tool helps quantify the value of each Eidolon level by analyzing:
+Eidolons and signature lightcone in Honkai: Star Rail can significantly boost a character's combat performance, but they require substantial investment in terms of Star Rail Special Passes or Jade.
+This tool helps quantify the value of each Eidolon level and signature lightcone by analyzing:

-1. Raw damage increase per Eidolon
+1. Raw damage increase per Eidolon and signature lightcone
 2. Damage efficiency per pull
-3. Marginal value of each Eidolon upgrade
+3. Marginal value of each Eidolon and signature lightcone upgrade

 Data is based on: